af6094870-art/coelh-o.hubxtestKKKK/README.md

                         hrp = character and character:FindFirstChild("HumanoidRootPart")
                         if not hrp then return end

-                        local inimigoAtual = getRandomNPC()
+                        local lista = getNPCs()

-                        if not inimigoAtual then
+                        if #lista == 0 then
-                            while _G.Test and not getRandomNPC() do
                             task.wait(0.5)
-                            end
                             return
                         end

+                        for _, inimigo in ipairs(lista) do
+                            if not _G.Test then break end

-                        local mobHrp = inimigoAtual:FindFirstChild("HumanoidRootPart")
+                            local mobHrp = inimigo:FindFirstChild("HumanoidRootPart")
-                        local mobHumanoid = inimigoAtual:FindFirstChildOfClass("Humanoid")
+                            local mobHumanoid = inimigo:FindFirstChildOfClass("Humanoid")

                             if mobHrp and mobHumanoid and mobHumanoid.Health > 0 then
                                 _G.ChooseWP2()
                                 voarAte(hrp, mobHrp.Position + Vector3.new(0, 3, 0))

-                            while _G.Test and inimigoAtual.Parent == workspace.Enemies and mobHumanoid and mobHumanoid.Health > 0 do
+                                while _G.Test and inimigo.Parent and mobHumanoid and mobHumanoid.Health > 0 do
                                     character = LocalPlayer.Character
                                     hrp = character and character:FindFirstChild("HumanoidRootPart")
                                     if not hrp then break end
                                     _G.ChooseWP2()
-                                voarAte(hrp, mobHrp.Position + Vector3.new(0, 3, 0))
+                                    voarAte(hrp, mobHrp.Position + Vector3.new(0, 10, 0))
                                 end
                             end
+                        end
                     end)
-                    task.wait(0.2)
                 end
             end)
         end